July 8, 2019

 The goal of the Business of SSI Task Force, lead by Riley Hughes of the Sovrin Foundation, is to explore the different business models that can work within and sustain a SSI ecosystem— both by being consistent with its principles and by taking advantage of its unique new features and benefits.
 This Task Force will also assist (to its available capacity) entrepreneurs working to develop new businesses within the Sovrin ecosystem.

-###Use case blog: Anonyome Labs integrates SSI into its Sudo Platform and MySudo application Technology Innovators Launch New Incubator to Accelerate Adoption of Self-Sovereign Identity »
+###Use case spotlight: Anonyome Labs integrates SSI into its Sudo Platform and MySudo application Technology Innovators Launch New Incubator to Accelerate Adoption of Self-Sovereign Identity »